BrunoReboul/terraform-google-realtime-asset-monitor/README.md

     - or roles/resourcemanager.organizationAdmin on the folder's parent org
   - On the monitored assets projects (aka when creating CAI feeds at project level)
     - Service Usage Consumer `roles/serviceusage.serviceUsageConsumer`
+  - On organization where to use `autofix` feature:
+    - Tag Administrator `roles/resourcemanager.tagAdmin`

 - FireStore: [select native mode](https://cloud.google.com/datastore/docs/firestore-or-datastore)
 - Provision a GCS bucket to manage Terraform state.